GessicaNascimento/Dev_Studies_Report-/README.md

 This dynamic may positively influence:

-• project coordination
+* project coordination
-• knowledge sharing
+* knowledge sharing
-• collective problem-solving
+* collective problem-solving
-• presentation organization
+*  presentation organization
-• group adaptability
+*   roup adaptability
-• communication stability
+*   communication stability

 The hypothesis is that constant interaction between subgroup members contributed to a more balanced and less fragmented social environment.